-- 6.1 By accepting an Offer, you agree to comply with, and be bound by, the Contract including these terms and conditions and all the University's regulations, policies and procedures as published on its website (as amended from time to time and as applicable to you). - 6.2 By enrolling each year, you will be reaffirming your acceptance of these terms and conditions (and the terms of the Contract) for that year. - 6.3 The University's regulations, policies and procedures contain important provisions, including those outlined below: - 6.4 The policies and procedures relevant to this document include, but are not limited to: - 6.4.1 Academic Appeals Process; - 6.4.2 Academic Assessment Regulations; - 6.4.3 Academic Integrity Policy; - 6.4.4 Academic Qualifications Framework; - 6.4.5 Accreditation of Prior Learning Policy and Procedure; - 6.4.6 Admissions Policy & Procedure; - 6.4.7 Attendance Monitoring and Reporting Procedure (International); - 6.4.8 Course Amendment Procedure & Course Closure or Suspension
+- 6.1 By accepting an Offer, you agree to comply with, and be bound by, the Contract including these terms and conditions and all the University's regulations, policies and procedures as published on its website (as amended from time to time and as applicable to you). - 6.2 By enrolling each year, you will be reaffirming your acceptance of these terms and conditions (and the terms of the Contract) for that year. - 6.3 The University's regulations, policies and procedures contain important provisions, including those outlined below: - 6.4 The policies and procedures relevant to this document include, but are not limited to: - 6.4.1 Academic Appeals Process; - 6.4.2 Academic Assessment Regulations; - 6.4.3 Academic Misconduct Policy; - 6.4.4 Academic Qualifications Framework; - 6.4.5 Accreditation of Prior Learning Policy and Procedure; - 6.4.6 Admissions Policy & Procedure; - 6.4.7 Attendance and Engagement Policy; - 6.4.8 Attendance Monitoring and Reporting Procedure;